-BentoML has a flexible workflow with a high-performance model server.
-The server also supports adaptive micro-batching.
+BentoML’s high-performance model server supports adaptive micro-batching as well as the ability to scale model inference workers separately from business logic.
 The UI dashboard offers a centralized system to organize models and monitor deployment processes.

-The working mechanism is modular, making the configuration reusable, with zero server downtime.
-It’s a multipurpose framework addressing ML model serving, organization, and deployment.
-The main focus is to connect the data science and DevOps departments for a more efficient working environment and to produce high-performance scalable API endpoints.
+The multipurpose framework addresses the ML model serving, organization, and deployment.
+The main focus is on connecting data science and DevOps departments for a more efficient working environment and to produce high-performance scalable API endpoints.

-- Supports high-performance model serving, model management, model packaging, and a unified model format.
+- Supports high-performance model serving and deployment in a single unified format

 - Doesn’t focus on experimentation management.